Logo Futurismo

 Bruno Azera | Almoxarife beach has the best view over Pico mountain, making it undeniably one of the best beaches in the Azores

 Now, this is a beach with a one-million-dollar view.
-Indeed, you can have the best view of the majestic Pico island, with Portugal’s highest mountain, all that while laying on the warm sand.
-About a kilometer away, at the viewpoint of Conceição, you can have a panoramic view over the beach and coast of the island.
-Many local families consider this beach as the best on the island, which is also a great spot for aquatic sports.
+Indeed, you can have the best view of the majestic Pico Island, with Portugal’s highest mountain, all that while lying on the warm sand.
+About a kilometer away, at the Miradouro da Conceição, you can have a panoramic view over the beach and the coast of the island.
+Many local families consider this beach the best on the island, making it an excellent spot for aquatic sports.

 Porto Pim